 Action verbs can be used for so many things, and in many different sentence structures, however, it’s advisable to start with simple examples so the little ones can learn more naturally, as they get to practice each one of these words.

 Let’s take a look at some sentences you can use daily with your children to practice the different action words in English.

-He is Tom.
+This is Billy.
 He is building a toy castle!

 My sister helps me with my homework.

 Cowy will climb the climbing wall.

 What are you going to eat dinner?